skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

          --priority 107
 ```

-1. Creating the Storage Account: Establish a storage account that will serve as the CycleCloud storage locker, ensuring data persistence and accessibility across the nodes in the cluster.
+<li>Creating the Storage Account: Establish a storage account that will serve as the CycleCloud storage locker, ensuring data persistence and accessibility across the nodes in the cluster.</li>

 ```bash
 az storage account create \